 Check out this reader question about whether or not it’s possible to teach English in Korea if you bring a child with you.
 The quick answer: it’s not really ideal.

 “I am a 51 year old American with a 9 year old daughter.
 Would I be able to bring my daughter with me if I got a teaching job in Korea?”

-(I’m answering the question assuming you’re a single mom.
+I’m answering the question assuming you’re a single mom.
 If you’re married, your husband could home-school/take care of your child and none of the stuff I talk about below will be a problem.
 Unfortunately, if you’re a gay couple, you may have a difficult time getting a spousal visa as gay marriage isn’t recognized in South Korea.

 What about School?

 I certainly wouldn’t put a foreign kid into a Korean public school for a host of reasons including: large class sizes compared to Western countries (ie: no one will hold her hand), inability/unwillingness of anyone in the school to speak English to her, Korean being quite a difficult language to learn for an English speaker, lack of communication between you and the teachers and finally, the biggest reason of them all: bullying.

 Foreign teachers in Korea with kids leave before their kids enter school

 It should say a lot to you that many English teachers here who are married to Koreans and have kids leave precisely when their kids get to school age because they don’t want them in the Korean school system.
 I mean, it’s not terrible, but there are a lot of things not great about it, especially the obsession with the test at the end of grade 12 that basically defines your entire future.
 This obsession starts way too early.

 Your daughter will most certainly be bullied by her classmates because in Korea, people seem to seize upon any and every opportunity to assert their superiority over just about anyone who is perceived to be inferior, of which your daughter most certainly will be due to her lack of language skills.